learn-academy-2020-alpha/week-6-assessment-JeremyLleva/interview-questions.md

 1. In a model called Animal that has_many Sightings, what is the name of the foreign key?
 Would the foreign key be part of the Animal model or the Sightings model?

-  Your answer:
+  Your answer: The foreign key would be the Animal ID and it would be part of the Sightings model

-  Researched answer:
+  Researched answer: Foreign key is used to cross-reference two tables

 2. Which routes must always be passed params and why?

-  Your answer:
+  Your answer: PATCH/PUT and DELETE

-  Researched answer:
+  Researched answer: PATCH/PUT and DELETE always need params passed as we would